wflore19/pearai-submodule/docs/docs/walkthroughs/tab-autocomplete.md

 ### JetBrains

-Open Settings -> Tools -> Continue and uncheck the box for "Enable Tab Autocomplete".
+Open Settings -> Tools -> PearAI and uncheck the box for "Enable Tab Autocomplete".

 ### Feedback